kvantas/mapAI/README.md

 The `mapAI` package provides a comprehensive, end-to-end toolkit in R for the **Positional Accuracy Improvement (PAI)** of historical vector maps.
-While many tools can correct a map’s geometry, the underlying transformation often remains a “black box.” `mapAI` bridges this gap by integrating high-accuracy correction models with a powerful suite of **distortion analysis tools**, aligning the process with modern principles of **Explainable AI (XAI)**.

-The package is designed for researchers and practitioners in geomatics who need not only to correct historical maps but also to understand and quantify the nature of their geometric distortions.
+The package is designed for researchers and practitioners in Geomatics who need not only to correct historical maps but also to understand and quantify the nature of their geometric distortions.

 ## Overview